-6.2 Examination of Captured or Submitted Postmortem Prints
+6.1 Examination of Captured or Submitted Postmortem Prints

-- A. All physical postmortem records obtained directly from human remains will be treated as biohazard material. - B. Per FRD-400, all submitted digital files must be retained.

-- C. For submitted non-digital files, a digital copy of all submitted friction ridge prints deemed suitable for comparison must be retained in the FBI Laboratory file - 1.
-See Section 6.1.2 for captured postmortem prints. - D. If an identification is effected to an antemortem or non-duplicate postmortem record, a legible reproduction of the record(s) used to effect the identification must be retained in the FBI Laboratory file. - E. When conducting examinations on non-original submitted unknown deceased prints, personnel will proceed with the expectation that the information provided is a true and accurate representation of the original, unless otherwise indicated.
+- A. All physical postmortem records (e.g., lifts, cards, casts) obtained directly from human remains will be treated as biohazard material. - B. Per the Digital Images document, all submitted digital files must be retained. - C. For submitted non-digital records, a digital copy of all submitted friction ridge prints deemed suitable for comparison must be retained in the FBI Laboratory file. - D. If an identification is effected to an antemortem or non-duplicate postmortem record, a legible reproduction of the record(s) used to effect the identification must be retained in the FBI Laboratory file. - E. When conducting examinations on non-original submitted unknown deceased prints, personnel will proceed with the expectation that the information provided is a true and accurate representation of the original, unless otherwise indicated.

-6.3 Associated and Disassociated Portions or Records
+6.2 Associated and Disassociated Portions or Records

-- A. If intact remains are received or the friction ridge print records are contained on a single media (e.g., a fingerprint card or a single digital image), they are assumed to be associated to a single individual unless otherwise indicated. - B. In the event that records are contained across multiple media (e.g., multiple cards or multiple digital images via email) or non-intact human remains are received, the recordings or remains are considered disassociated unless the friction ridge prints were captured in the laboratory, remains were separated in the laboratory and/or documentation exists to confirm the submitted records or remains are associated. - C. Wherever possible, the examiner should inter-compare records to ensure prints across multiple media are connected.
+- A. If intact remains are received or the friction ridge print records are contained on a single media (e.g., a fingerprint card or a single digital image), they are assumed to be associated to a single individual unless otherwise indicated. - B. In the event that records are contained across multiple media (e.g., multiple cards or multiple digital images via email) or non-intact human remains are received, the recordings or remains are considered disassociated unless the friction ridge prints were captured in the laboratory, remains were separated in the laboratory and/or documentation exists to indicate the submitted records or remains are associated. - C. Wherever possible, the examiner should inter-compare records to ensure prints across multiple media are connected.

-6.3.1 Attempting to Identify Disassociated Portions or Records
+6.2.1 Attempting to Identify Disassociated Portions or Records